jayshah5696/jayshah5696.github.io/about.md

 My data journey started with curiosity and grew into a passion for machine learning, AI, and analytics.
 Over the years, I've:

-- Led teams using Large Language Models (LLMs) to create AI solutions
+- Led teams in using Large Language Models (LLMs) to create AI solutions.
-- Tackled real-world problems like renewable energy and predictive maintenance
+- Solved key challenges in renewable energy systems and predictive maintenance, improving efficiency and reliability.
-- Built data pipelines that make complex algorithms easy to use
+- Built data pipelines that simplify the use of data and ai solutions.

 For me, it's not just about the technology – it's about making a positive impact.
 Every model I build and every insight I find is aimed at making the world smarter and more sustainable.